ssachin520280/smart-outfit-recommender/README.md

 4. Adjust the sliders for temperature and top-K as needed.
 5. Click "Get Suggestions"

+## Demo

+Watch the demo video to see the Smart Outfit Recommender in action: [Demo Video](https://youtu.be/RcVWQg1El8E)

 ## Development

 - The project uses a service worker (`background.js`) to manage the side panel behavior.